 So, who am I?

 Well, to start with, my name is Alexandra McDermott.
 I was born in Oklahoma, but remember nothing about it . . . my father was an officer in the U.S. Air Force and we moved on to his next assignment before I turned three.
-In my young life I have already lived on two continents, in four countries, five states, and fourteen houses.
+In my young life I have already lived on two continents, in five countries, five states and fourteen houses.

 I studied pastry arts at L’Academie de Cuisine in Maryland, and then culinary arts at George Brown College’s Chef School in Toronto.
-I also got a certificate in journalism from the University of Massachusetts, began dabbling in photography as a hobby, and published a historical fiction novel.
+I also got a certificate in journalism from the University of Massachusetts, began dabbling in photography as a hobby and wrote a historical YA novel.
 (I’m a fanatical reader, whether it’s cookbooks, literature, travel guides, or history textbooks.)

 By the time I had finished my schooling, my culinary aspirations had settled on being a cookbook author, as I would then be able to combine my loves for cooking, writing, photography, history, and travel.

 If you have questions or comments, I would be delighted to hear from you.
-Whether you have a question about a recipe or just want to chat about the wonderful world of food, get in touch with me at email@example.com.
+You can get in touch with me at email@example.com.